-The signature's chain of trust must go back to the Microsoft Code Verification Root certificate, or some other certificate that is trusted by the kernel.
-Any WHQL signature should satisfy this requirement.
+Prior to Windows 10 1607 (Anniversary Update), you could use a cross-certificate to sign your CAT file and produce a signature that convinces Windows to load your SYS file into the kernel.
+The main requirement for that signature was just that the signature's chain of trust must go back to the Microsoft Code Verification Root certificate, or some other certificate that is trusted by the kernel.
 This is documented very clearly in kmsigning.doc, which explains that the kernel does not have access to the Trusted Root Certification Authorities list.
-A cross-certificate is typically needed to satisfy this requirement.
 Microsoft publishes a complete list of the Cross-Certificates for Kernel Mode Code Signing.

 One important detail is that the signature can come from any security catalog installed on the system; the signature does not actually have to be in the security catalog for the INF file that is matching the device.
 In other words, if Corporation X makes a kernel module and properly signs it for Windows Vista/7, Corporation Y can make a driver package for their own product that uses the kernel module and Corporation Y does not have to provide any kind of signature for it to work in Windows Vista/7.
 This is not particularly surprising if you think about it: the dangers of loading code into the kernel depend only the code itself, not the device or INF file it is being used with.
 In fact, this detail is what allows our CP2102 USB-to-Serial Bridge Driver to work on Windows XP/Vista/7/8.
 The signature that I put on our catalog file (plluvcp.cat) does not meet all the requirements to get silabser.sys loaded into the kernel, but the signature that Silicon Laboratories put on their catalog file (slabvcp.cat) does, and that's all that matters.